European sprat: Relationship with humans

-There are substantial fisheries for this fish in various parts of its range.
-It is mostly caught by trawling and is made into fish meal, canned, smoked, and eaten fresh; cooking methods include pan-frying and broiling.
-It is used for feeding mink and juveniles are used for fish bait.
-Young sprats are commonly known as brisling.
-Canned sprats (usually smoked) are available in many north European countries, including the Baltic states, Scandinavia, Ireland, Germany, Poland and Russia.
-The fish has about 10.5% fat in its flesh and is a rich source of vitamins and minerals.
-Canned brisling was popularised in the UK by Newcastle based Angus Watson under the Skippers Sardines brand until a lawsuit from French canners circa 1910s caused a rename to simply Skippers.
+There are substantial fisheries for the European Sprat in various parts of its range.
+It is mostly caught by trawling and is made into fish meal or fish bait, or used for consumption.
+It can be canned, smoked, marinated, salted, breaded, fried, deep fried, boiled, grilled, baked, broiled, or eaten fresh.
+Canned sprats, usually smoked, are available in many European countries, including the Baltic states, Scandinavia, Ireland, Germany, Poland and Russia.
+In the UK, canned brisling (i.e. young sprat) was popularized by Angus Watson, initially under the brand name Skippers Sardines and latter under simply Skippers (due to a lawsuit from French canners around 1910).